-Because Figure 20 above includes all households, it does not show how important the CARES Act was in preserving the income of specific households experiencing job loss.
-Figure 21 below provides a more specific example of an illustrative household with two adults--one of whom works--and two children, with the worker losing his or her job starting in April 2020 and in which all income is assumed to come from earnings (see appendix for methodology).
+Because Figure 19 above includes all households, it does not show how important the CARES Act was in preserving the income of specific households experiencing job loss.
+Figure 20 below provides a more specific example of an illustrative household with two adults--one of whom works--and two children, with the worker losing his or her job starting in April 2020 and in which all income is assumed to come from earnings (see appendix for methodology).
 The worker in the "low-wage" household is assumed to earn \$500 per week, and the worker in the "high-wage" household is assumed to earn \$1,500 per week.

 The illustrative low-wage household would have experienced a 50 percent reduction in income in April and May, while the illustrative high-wage household would have experienced a 68 percent reduction in these two months.
 As a result of the CARES Act, the low-wage household instead experiences a 240 percent increase in income in April and a 70 percent increase in May, relative to February.
 The high-wage household instead experiences a 28 percent increase in April and a 28 percent decrease in May.
-Thus, the CARES Act in general provided greater income protection for low-wage households than for high-wage households.
+Thus, the

-&lt;sup>23 These values are chosen for illustrative purposes only, and do not represent specific points in the income distribution.
+28 These values are chosen for illustrative purposes only, and do not represent specific points in the income distribution.